 By the end of 10th grade, students are expected to pass coursework and exams for Regents Algebra 1, Living Environment, Chemistry, Geometry, U.S. History, and English.
-Students also engage in a survey of Spanish language and literature in 10th grade.
 Those pursuing university programs in a STEM field have the option of taking physics.

 In the 11th and 12th grades, Clinton students will be in the Diploma Programme.
-They will take a mix of the following higher level (HL) and standard level (SL) courses: Film, History, Language and Literature, Computer Science, Biology, Environmental Science, Math, and Spanish, with a minimum teaching time of 150 hours in SL courses and 240 hours in HL courses.
+They will take a mix of the following higher level (HL) and standard level (SL) courses: Film, History, Language and Literature, Biology, Environmental Science, Math, Spanish, Theater, and Visual Arts, with a minimum teaching time of 150 hours in SL courses and 240 hours in HL courses.
 All IB Diploma candidates will be expected to complete an extended essay, the theory of knowledge course, and engage in a “creativity, action, and service” project.

 The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 To this end, the organization works with schools, governments, and international organizations to develop challenging programs of international education and rigorous assessment.
 These programs encourage students across the world to become active, compassionate, and lifelong learners who understand that other people, with their differences, can also be right.